vmware-tanzu/secrets-manager/docs/_pages/0200-sidecar.md

 ## More About ClusterSPIFFEID

-Let’s dig a bit deeper.
+Let's dig a bit deeper.

 [`ClusterSPIFFEID`][clusterspiffeid] is a Kubernetes Custom Resource that enables distributing [**SPIRE**](https://spiffe.io/) identities to workloads in a cloud-native and declarative way.

-Assuming you’ve had a chance to review the deployment manifests as recommended at the start of this tutorial, you might have noticed something similar to what’s presented below in the [`Identity.yaml`][identity-yaml]."
+Assuming you've had a chance to review the deployment manifests as recommended at the start of this tutorial, you might have noticed something similar to what's presented below in the [`Identity.yaml`][identity-yaml]."

 [identity-yaml]: https://github.com/vmware-tanzu/secrets-manager/blob/main/examples/using-sidecar/k8s/Identity.yaml